-Special relativity in null coordinates Fric Jacques\ May 19, 2022 Summary The tetrad formalism, used in general relativity, is based on an orthonormal basis to define the local spacetime which is that of special relativity.
+Penrose-Newmann formalism: Special relativity in null coordinates Fric Jacques\ June 25, 2024 Summary The tetrad formalism, used in general relativity, is based on an orthonormal basis to define the local spacetime which is that of special relativity.
 Special relativity is generally defined in Minkowski coordinates (t, x, y, z), in a Galilean frame of reference, where the paths of light rays are also defined.
-Breaking with this point of view, we propose, by a new paradigm, to reverse the approach by using null coordinates, defined on a basis made of set of 4 null vectors where only 3 are linearly independent, adapted to light paths, as a reference in special relativity instead of those of Minkowski which are a remnant of the heritage of Newtonian mechanics.
+Breaking with this point of view, Penrose and Newmann [6], by a new paradigm, proposed to reverse the approach by using null coordinates, defined on a basis made of set of 4 null vectors where only 3 are linearly independent, adapted to light paths, as a reference in special relativity instead of those of Minkowski which are a remnant of the heritage of Newtonian mechanics.
 This is motivated by several (correlated) reasons.
-First, since it is the fact of the existence of a "maximum" velocity associated with the velocity of light that implies the hyperbolic structure of spacetime, the information related to this particular structure of spacetime should be included in the nature and structure of the null geodesics, making them more suitable for understanding such hyperbolic spacetime.
-Second, as the number of different Galilean frames of reference is infinite and as they are all equivalent, the choice of one of them is arbitrary, while the fact that the celerity of light is the same in all, makes it unique, therefore not arbitrary.
-Third, and maybe the most important, the physics in general relativity, described in this way is one the one hand more homogeneous and on the other hand more efficient because is supported by only 3 degree of freedom instead of four.
+First, It is the existence of a "maximum" velocity (defined with space and time concepts), associated with the velocity of light that implies an hyperbolic structure of spacetime.
+One may wonder how such sentence should make sense, as this "'maximum velocity" destroys the physical nature of space and time in this sentence!
+Conversely, as null geodesics are physical spacetime entities, null geodesics, unlike timelike and spacelike worldlines, are consistent with the description of spacetime. moreover, for philosophical consistency a fundamental physical concept (spacetime) should not result of combination of non physical concepts (space and time) even though this would be compatible in dimensional analysis.
+Space and time, non physical concepts, may result of arbitrary slicing of spacetime but this result is arbitrary.
+This explains why null geodesics, physical spacetime entities, are more efficient for describing the physical spacetime.
+But, let us stress that it is the geometrical structure of null geodesics which represents the physical phenomenon, as photons (light) are just spacetimelike objects co-moving on null geodesics Second, as the number of different Galilean frames of reference is infinite and as they are all equivalent, the choice of one of them is arbitrary, while the fact that the celerity of light is the same in all, makes it unique, therefore not arbitrary.
+Third, and maybe the most important, the physics in general relativity, described in this way is on the one hand more homogeneous as all coordinates are null, this meaning that null coordinates are genuine spacetimelike coordinates in accordance with the real nature of general relativity, instead of timelike or spacelike coordinates which are the concepts of the Newtonian mechanics, and on the other hand, more efficient because is supported by only 3 degree of freedom instead of four.
 Moreover, this approach involves products of first order partial derivatives in the metric instead of a quadratic form of second order partial derivatives, this usually simplifying the equations and allowing its orientation, something useful in solutions including horizons which is not possible with a pure quadratic form.
 The epistemological implications of this will be developed in chapter 4.
-We claim that, by this choice, as more information about the the phenomenology is included in the formalism, this will simplify the calculations and would enlighten the understanding of the structural properties of this spacetime As an example, we show that in null coordinates, as defined by the Newmann-Penrose (NP) formalism [6], the formalism is simpler.
+We claim that, by this choice, as more information about the phenomenology is included in the formalism, this will simplify the calculations and would enlighten the understanding of the structural properties of this spacetime As an example, we show that in null coordinates, as defined by the Newmann-Penrose (NP) formalism [6], the formalism is simpler.
 We will propose a phenomenological interpretation of this result.
-1 Minkowski's metric Original Minkowski's metric, in t, x, y, z coordinates, is recalled in equation (1) below. $$ds^2 = -dt^2 + dx^2 + dy^2 + dz^2 \tag{1}$$ These equations can be integrated, this yields:
+1 Minkowski's metric Original Minkowski's metric, in t, x, y, z coordinates, is recalled in equation (1) below. $$ds^2 = -dt^2 + dx^2 + dy^2 + dz^2 (1)$$ These equations can be integrated, this yields: